The Malhamdale Local History Group exists to promote and further knowledge

 for each of the townships, complete with B&W photographs for each

 dwelling, are now lodged at the Craven Museum in Skipton.
-There are
+The information

 Malhamdale